Category: Jesus

 Drawing of a Palm Branch by Matthew Kondratieff

-One night I was very ill and out of nowhere, it seemed, the vision of this poem came to me.
+One night when I was very ill with Covid, out of nowhere, it seemed, the vision of this poem came to me.
 I thought of the woman in Luke 7 who anointed Jesus’ feet.
 And it just came to me like never before that, in Jesus, God was physically present in our world and to people.
 I like this story because of the physicality of it.
 Christ is truly present to us.

 A Sinful Woman Who Loved Much*